-Post Post holder Contact details Executive Headteacher Dominic Smart Tel No: 0208 441 7728 headteacher@debohun.enfield.sch.uk Head of School Zoe Ansell Tel No: 0208 441 7728 z.ansell@debohun.enfield.sch.uk Designated Safeguarding Lead (DSL) Jo Auvache Tel No: 0208 441 7728 j.auvache@debohun.enfield.sch.uk Deputy Safeguarding Lead (DDSL) Zoe Ansell, Sadie Moorhouse, Suzie Ashworth, Amanda Jamil, Zaahirah Ali, Helen Rogers Chair of Governors and Link Governor for Safeguarding Chair: Nicky Downes Link Governor: Sarah Roberts Local Authority Designated Officer (LADO) Andreas Kyriacou 020 8132 0369 Channel Helpline 020 7340 7264 Enfield Local Safeguarding Children Board 0208 379 5555 Enfield Council's Children's Services Please only use the out of hours number if you are calling outside of normal working hours.
+Post Postholder Contact details Head Teacher Zoe Ansell Tel No: 0208 441 7728 z.ansell@debohun.enfield.sch.uk Designated Safeguarding Lead (DSL) Jo Auvache Tel No: 0208 441 7728 j.auvache@debohun.enfield.sch.uk Deputy Safeguarding Lead (DDSL) Zoe Ansell, Sadie Moorhouse, Suzie Ashworth, Amanda Jamil, Zaahirah Ali, Helen Rogers Chair of Governors and Link Governor for Safeguarding Chair: Nicky Downes Link Governor: Sarah Roberts Local Authority Designated Officer (LADO) Bruno Capela 020 8379 4392/2850 Channel Helpline 020 7340 7264 Enfield Local Safeguarding Children Board 0208 379 5555 Enfield Council's Children's Services Please only use the out of hours number if you are calling outside of normal working hours.
 Your call will be logged and the operator will take brief details.
 An out of hours social worker will ring you back.
 Monday to Thursday 8:45 am to 5:00pm; Friday 8:45 am to 4:45 pm 0208 379 5555 Out of office hours, including weekends: 0208 379 1000 Do not use this number if a child needs immediate assistance from the Police or Ambulance Services.
 In these cases, call 999 Making a MASH referral 020 8379 5555 If you have a safeguarding concern about the welfare of a child or young person, please complete a Child Protection referral via the online Children's Portal: www.enfield.gov.uk/childrensportal